dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 the idea whence power is derived.

-In pursuit of understanding how humanity must prepare for the Singularity, Ragnarok presents itself as perhaps the greatest example of cultural preservation. (blurb on the wisdom of ancients)
+In pursuit of understanding how humanity must prepare for the Singularity, Ragnarok presents itself as a steller example of cultural bundling and compression.
+Ancient people were hardly as ignorant as Westerners and atheists are lead to believe early in life.
+Being imbued with the perception that all who came before us were helplessly ignorant is by design.
+This is so that society moves unquestioningly forwards and never apologizes for the past: they were ignorant.
+Who knew?

-- And in the face of some possibly permanent, transformative event, such as the Singularity?
-  - this event, if possible or if certain, could be transforming culture and human behavior now.
-Similar to the Roko Basilisk, the idea itself has immense power.

-- and if almost every human need/desire/norm will change during the next few decades, how do we decide what to preserve?
+- And if almost every human need/desire/norm will change during the next few decades, how do we decide what to preserve?
   - how do we preserve it in such a way that is robust?
   - in such a way that resists the potential for abuse of religion?